본문 바로가기

 Once these comments became known, Chinese netizens immediately pushed back.
 Since the Chinese government designates Hong Kong as a special administrative region and has consistently emphasized the "One China" principle, they argued that her remarks denied China's sovereignty.
 Some netizens further criticized Jang Wonyoung, claiming she failed to consider the political sensitivity of the issue.

-Sina Entertainment described her remarks as "an open challenge to China's territorial integrity," while the state-affiliated Global Times also took a critical stance, stating, "Although Korean idols are aware of the influence of the Chinese market, they lack sensitivity to political issues."
-The outlet further commented, "It is contradictory to base activities on Chinese fans while not respecting sovereignty issues."
+Sina Entertainment described her remarks as "a public challenge to China's territorial integrity," while the state-affiliated Global Times criticized, "Although Korean idols are aware of the influence of the Chinese market, they lack sensitivity to political issues."
+The outlet further commented, "It is contradictory to base activities on Chinese fans while failing to respect sovereignty issues."

-This is not the first time a controversy involving Jang Wonyoung has erupted in China.
-In 2022, when she attended Paris Fashion Week and posted a photo wearing a traditional Korean hairpin called a binyeo, some Chinese netizens claimed she was appropriating Chinese culture, sparking another round of debate.
+This is not the first time Jang Wonyoung has been at the center of a controversy originating from China.
+In 2022, when she attended Paris Fashion Week and posted a photo wearing a traditional Korean hairpin called a binyeo, some Chinese netizens claimed she was appropriating Chinese culture, sparking another debate.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.